We’re trying to start conversations about videogames, what they mean to us, how and why they’re interesting. We’d love it if you can join in.

 - In early June, an esteemed, international, gender-balanced and very secret Academy of selected experts choose around 15 games from the pool of nominated games which they deem to be the most interesting and meaningful releases of the previous twelve months (see notes below).
 This means games released in the UK between June 1st, 2012 and June 1st, 2013.
 They do this by a means of weighted, anonymous voting.

 - The Academy do not deliberate, nor are they aware of the identities of any other Academy members.

 - In early July, the Academy will enter a second round of anonymous weighted voting to reduce the long list to a shortlist of six titles.
 Voting rounds will continue as long as is necessary to reduce the nominations to a shortlist of six.
 In the event of locked votes, a maximum of eight titles will be submitted.
-The Academy will correspond anonymously as necessary, making reference to the audience-submitted comments.

 - Using subjective criteria established within the Jury, they are charged with awarding a game with the GameCity Prize.